-Over the last decade, the number of financial sector expets has more than trebled to about 90, mostly working on FSAPs and technical assistance.
+Over the last decade, the number of FSEs has more than trebled to about 90, mostly working on FSAPs and technical assistance.
 Most of these experts were recruited by MCM at mid-career from central banks, supervisory agencies and on a few occasions from the private sector.
-These financial sector experts now represent about half of MCM professional staff (Figures 6a and 6b).39 In general, MCM has been able to build a strong cadre of experts, although it has faced recruiting difficulties in some emerging areas, such as cyber security and fintech, which require technical skills that are in high demand everywhere.
+These FSEs now represent about half of MCM professional staff (Figures 6a and 6b).
+In general, MCM has been able to build a strong cadre of experts, although it has faced recruiting difficulties in some emerging areas, such as cyber security and fintech, which require technical skills that are in high demand everywhere.